deepan04/Semantic-Analysis-on-Twitter-data-Pokemon-Go/README.md

 - Followers and tweets of specific accounts were also used for our analysis

 # Technologies used:
-- Python NLTK and Regex library
+- Python NLTK and Regex function
 - Python Pandas and Matplotlib
-- Twitter API
+- Twitter API - tweepy